HandBrake GPU Acceleration: Boost Your Encoding Speed Now!

 1.Download and Install HandBrake: Visit the official HandBrake download page and install the software for your operating system (Windows, Mac OS, or Linux).

-3.Enable GPU Acceleration: Insert your DVD disc into your drive and launch HandBrake.
-Click Open Source and select the DVD option to load its content.
+3.Enable GPU Acceleration: Launch HandBrake.
+Click Open Source to load the video you want to convert.
 Then, switch to the Video tab.
 In the Video Codec dropdown, choose one of the following:

 H.264 (Intel QSV)